iotaledger/wallet.rs/docs/docs/libraries/python/examples.md

 The network uses a [dust protection](https://chrysalis.docs.iota.org/guides/dev_guide.html#dust-protection) protocol to prevent malicious actors from spamming the network while also keeping track of the unspent amount (`UTXO`).

 :::info
-"... micro-transaction below 1Mi of IOTA tokens can be sent to another address if there is already at least 1Mi on that address.
+“... micro-transaction below 1Mi of IOTA tokens can be sent to another address if there is already at least 1Mi on that address.
-That's why we sent 1Mi in the last example to comply with the protection."
+That's why we sent 1Mi in the last example to comply with the protection.”
 :::

 Dust protection also means you can't leave less than 1Mi on a spent address (leave a dust behind).

 ## Backup database
-Due to security practices that are incorporated in the `Stronghold's` DNA, there's no way to retrieve a seed, as it is encrypted at rest.
+Due to security practices that are incorporated in the `Stronghold's` DNA, there's no way to retrieve a seed, as seeds are encrypted at rest.
 Therefore, if you're using the default options, backing up the seed storage is a very important task.

 The following example will guide you in backing up your data in secure files.
 You can move this file to another app or device, and restore it.